znuny/manual/source/admin/webservices/provider/index.rst

 ########
 .. _PageNavigation admin_webservices_provider_index:

 HTTP-Header Authentication
 **************************

-To prevent revealing of information like passwords, usernames, etc, in the URL for HTTPD methods like GET it is possible to transfer the authentication fields in custom HTTP header.
+To prevent revealing of information like passwords, usernames, etc, in the URL for HTTP methods like GET it is possible to transfer the authentication fields in custom HTTP header.

 These headers are: